Treatments for leg length discrepancy, pelvic tilt, pelvic incidence-lumbar lordosis mismatch.

 - Dr. Hauser noted that he was having sciatica-like symptoms on his left side.
 H was also suffering from a nagging pain in his right knee.

 - Dr. Hauser’s symptoms are very common in patients we see.
 People will come in with back pain, hip pain, or knee pain and their pelvis are off.
 The patients will tell us that they already know that one of their hips rests higher than the other side, or they will tell us that their legs are two different lengths and that they have a leg-length discrepancy.

 - Leg length discrepancy, pelvic tilt, a higher hip, can be caused by many different things.
-It can be a lumbar problem or spinal instability tugging and pulling the pelvic bones out of position, it could also be a problem with one of his one of the femurs where they connect to the acetabulum (hip socket).
+It can be a lumbar problem or spinal instability tugging and pulling the pelvic bones out of position, it could also be a problem with one of the femurs where they connect to the acetabulum (hip socket).
 One of the femurs can be jammed in the hip socket and the other one could be sitting in the correct position.
 So we’ll have to adjust or treat in that area also.

 - In patients like Dr. Hauser, the knee will be a problem and if we look further down that chain, the ankle pain can be a symptom of this problem or a cause of sciatica-like symptoms and hip pain.